accumulationvector/accumulationvector.github.io/_pages/links.md

 - [The China Africa Project](https://www.youtube.com/channel/UC6fA3urPopcM6OzH5Ylg2cw)<br>

 - [Why Isn’t There More Progress in Philosophy?](http://www.consc.net/papers/progress.pdf) - [Lecture Video](https://www.youtube.com/watch?v=uUfz6oahp2Q)<br>
+A really fun paper that attempts to survey the opinions of professional philosophers globally to see which issues have some level of consensus.
+Some of the results of the poll are quite unexpected actually.

 - [Scalable Onion Routing with Torsk](https://www-users.cs.umn.edu/~hoppernj/torsk-ccs.pdf)<br>
 >We introduce Torsk, a structured peer-to-peer low-latency anonymity protocol.
 Torsk is designed as an interoperable replacement for the relay selection and directory service of the popular Tor anonymity network, that decreases the bandwidth cost of relay selection and maintenance from quadratic to quasilinear while introducing no new attacks on the anonymity provided by Tor, and no additional delay to connections made via Tor. <br>